Study and Work in Italy – All You Need to Know

 • Course schedule.

-The student visa to be issued to you will be valid for the length of time you would stay in Italy for your studies only.
-For it to be issued to you, you must present a proof that you have:
+The student visa to be issued to you will be valid for the length of time you will stay in Italy for your studies only.
+For it to be issued to you, you must present proof that you have:

 • The financial means to support yourself